FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 # Deep-Generative-Models-for-Natural-Language-Processing
 DGMs 4 NLP, Deep Generative Models for Natural Language Processing, resources, conference mapping and paper list.

+Yao Fu, Columbia University, yao.fu@columbia.edu

 \*\*update\*\* new section: continuous relexations of discrete structures.

-This list is under construction.
-Some of the papers are not very well organized.
-I will improve it.
-Please do send me suggestions!

-Yao Fu, Columbia University, yao.fu@columbia.edu

 ![title](https://github.com/Francix/Deep-Generative-Models-for-Natural-Language-Processing/blob/master/src/titlepage.jpeg)

 ----

 When we talk about deep generative models, we usually refer to three model families: the Variational Autoencoders (VAEs), the Generative Adversarial Networks (GANs), and the Normalizing Flows.

-Amoung the three model families, we will focus more on VAEs side since they are more effective.
-Whether GAN really works is still an open question.
-The effectiveness of GANs is more like the discriminator's regularization, rather than the 'generative' part.
-Or correct me if I am wrong.
-As for flow models, they seem to be on a really early stage for NLP application.
+We focus primarily on these models.

 Many discrete structures are involved in VAE models for NLP.
 Inference over these structures is tricky and smart.
 Many of them deserve to be known.